ipfs-inactive/blog/src/3-ipscend/index.md

   "path": "src/public"
 ```

-Grab that hash and share it with your friends, by sending them a link to ipfs.io, appending /ipfs/Hash, (e.g.  https:/ipfs.io/ipfs/ QmVNgdUoBQHiBhSeDe2z8LttJaDZq7JZi17sR1SPnJmjMh)
+Grab that hash and share it with your friends, by sending them a link to ipfs.io, appending "/ipfs/Hash" (e.g.  https:/ipfs.io/ipfs/ QmVNgdUoBQHiBhSeDe2z8LttJaDZq7JZi17sR1SPnJmjMh).

-If you want to use your awesome.domain.com to load your page from IPFS, you can check how to do it now at https://github.com/diasdavid/ipscend#use-ipfs-to-host-your-webpage-using-a-standard-domain-includes-cool-dns-trick
+If you want to use your awesome.domain.com to load your page from IPFS, you can check how to do it now at https://github.com/diasdavid/ipscend#use-ipfs-to-host-your-webpage-using-a-standard-domain-includes-cool-dns-trick.

 ## Awesome (FUTURE)!

-`ipscend` is still on its humble beginnings, some of the ideas and plans to build in the future are:
+`ipscend` is still in its humble beginnings.
+Some of the ideas and plans to build in the future include being able to:

-- Extract the version from the VCS itself (https://github.com/ipfs/notes/issues/23), so that every commit could be a different working version, such as you would test every commit in your CI.
+- Extract the version from the VCS itself (https://github.com/ipfs/notes/issues/23), so that every commit can be a different working version, allowing you to test every commit in your CI.
-- Able to roll back in history, following the 'time machine' analogy.
+- Roll back history, following the 'time machine' analogy.
-- Update your DNS provider automatically, avoiding to have to use an external tool like [`dnslink-deploy`](https://github.com/ipfs/dnslink-deploy)
+- Update your DNS provider automatically, avoiding having to use an external tool like [`dnslink-deploy`](https://github.com/ipfs/dnslink-deploy).
-- Enable reviewers to write notes
+- Enable reviewers to write notes.
-- Take screenshots in every browser version, so that we can use the timeline to see if there was any regression at a point in time, which might happen in a specific browser
+- Take screenshots in every browser version, so that we can use the timeline to see if there was any regression at a point in time, which might happen in a specific browser.
-- moaaaar :D If you have ideas or want to contribute, ipscend is fully MIT Licensed, feel free to open a issue or PR on https://github.com/diasdavid/ipscend
+- moaaaar :D If you have ideas or want to contribute, ipscend is fully MIT Licensed, so feel free to open a issue or PR on https://github.com/diasdavid/ipscend.

 A big thank you to [Andrés Gutgon](https://github.com/andresgutgon) who made the screenshot preview look [really good](https://github.com/diasdavid/ipscend-screenshot-visualizer/pull/1)